SalomePlatform/adao/doc/en/advanced.rst

 .. warning::

-  this change in execution mode is extremely powerful and flexible.
+  This change in execution mode is extremely powerful and flexible.
 It is therefore recommended that the user both use it, and at the same time be attentive to the interaction of the different choices he makes, to avoid, for example, an unintended performance deterioration, or computer conflicts that